Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 T-Mobile customers also benefit from Band 13, but only in Puerto Rico (Band 13 is under Verizon's control everywhere else).

-T-Mobile is in the process of acquiring US Cellular's wireless operations and about a third of its spectrum licenses.
-The deal is expected to be completed in mid-2025.
+T-Mobile has also acquired US Cellular's wireless operations and about a third of its spectrum licenses, and T-Mobile customers can roam onto US Cellulars old network.
 Another third of US Cellular spectrum holding is slated to be sold to Verizon and AT&T.

 Recent T-Mobile News Stories: